beccasaurus/beccasaurus/README.md

 ## Hello, I'm Bex 👋

-> <-- and this is my dog Parker 🐶

-I'm an agile software developer with a love for helping other developers!
+I'm an Agile Software Developer with a love for helping other developers!

 ### 💝 Top Passions
 > Developer Relations, API Design, Client Libraries & Developer Tooling